-You don’t need react router
+You probably don’t need react router

-You don’t need react router.
+You probably don’t need react router.
 As I said before you want your stores to represent your application’s state.
 When you let react router handle part of your application state, you don’t let your stores represent the application state.
 So keep your current displayed view in a property in one of your stores.
 Then you have one component that just renders what the property says.

 Try to favor controlled components over uncontrolled components

 Always try to build controlled components.
 This makes testing components and the overall complexity of your components easy to handle.

 I hope I could help you with these simple tips.

 Ask questions or give feedback in the comments below. 🙂